Job Specification 01843

 MEDICAL EXAMINATION

-required to pass a thorough medical and psychiatric examination
+pass a thorough medical and psychiatric examination to be

 would prevent efficient performance of duties of the position,